jeremyreeder/gridscout/docs/index.md

 If you're in search of ways to contribute to the defense of your own community, I've got some [ideas][contributing].

-I created the GridScout™ map search tool to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
+I created GridScout™ Mapper to help me in my role as a community defense analyst for [my local battalion][battalion] of Idaho's unorganized militia.
 I share it to help the people of other communities in the development of their own defense intelligence.
-I write occasionally on this and other manly topics as my manliness directs me.
+On this website, I write occasionally about this and other manly topics as my manliness directs me.

 You can reach me at [jeremy@gridscout.net][jeremy].
 To encrypt the conversation, use [ProtonMail][protonmail] or an OpenPGP-based email client.